-The program will pay up to 75% of the actual total allowed cost with a $10,000 cap per participant.
+The program will pay up to 75% of the actual total allowed cost of installation of practices with a $15,000 cap per participant.
 Reimbursement will follow the installation and approval of the project(s) installed by landowners.

 At this time, BMPs available for cost-share through the MCBR project include: access roads, animal trails and walkways, composting facility, cover crop, critical area planting, drainage water management, fence, filter strip, forage and biomass planting, grade stabilization grassed waterway, heavy use area protection, lined waterway, mulching, no-till (equipment modification or pre-emergent chemicals), nutrient management, pipeline, pumping plant, residue management, riparian buffer, roof runoff management, spring development, stream crossing, subsurface drainage, tree planting, waste management, waste storage facility, watering facility.